What is Tether – A Beginner’s Guide

 Tether is directed by some of the same people behind Bitfinex: Philip Potter and Giancarlo Devasini.
 This leadership was confirmed by the Paradise Papers leak, although the news didn’t come as a surprise to anyone paying attention.

 New Tether accounts flow mostly to Bitfinex.
 In April 2017, Bitfinex and Tether experienced a freeze of their fiat operations, when US Bank and Wells Fargo withdrew as banking partners.

 As a result, Bitfinex now refuses US customers and it no longer provides markets denominated in USD.
 Rather, it exclusively uses USDT.

 For 1 USDT to be worth $1, it must be redeemable at any time for $1 of fiat currency.
-At present, USDT is only directly convertible to USD via a small number of exchanges or through Tether itself (which requires a $100K minimum and charge considerable fees).
+At present, USDT is only directly convertible to USD via a small number of exchanges or through Tether itself (which requires a $100K minimum and charges considerable fees).

 Since the majority of mainstream interest in cryptocurrencies is due to their fluctuation in price, one might question the purpose of a cryptocurrency, which is predicated on maintaining a fixed price.
 No pumps, no dumps, no bubbles.

 Owning Tether is more like a deposit in a (somewhat risky) bank account that pays 0% interest.

 So if Tether is riskier than regular cryptocurrencies and provides no possibility of financial gains, why use it at all?